Jiahong-Xu/507Final_project/README.md

  - MovieRecommend.sqlite: a sample database (this is not required for running the main function)

 ## keys for OMDb API:
-the api is contained in the code in the final_project_jiahongx.py line 19.
+the api key is contained in the code in the final_project_jiahongx.py line 19.